wicid-ai/wicid_firmware/README.md

 3. **Setup Mode**:
    - LED pulses white when in setup mode
-   - See the "Initial Setup" section for complete instructions
    - On successful setup, LED will flash green 3 times before rebooting

-## Setup Portal Notes and Troubleshooting
+### Setup Portal Troubleshooting

-### Captive Portal Functionality
+#### Captive Portal

-WICID includes intelligent captive portal detection that automatically redirects devices to the setup interface:

-- **Automatic Detection**: When you connect to "WICID-Setup", most devices will automatically detect the captive portal and show a notification or popup
+WICID includes intelligent captive portal detection that automatically redirects devices to the setup interface.
+When you connect to "WICID-Setup", most devices will automatically detect the captive portal and show a notification or popup.
-- **Cross-Platform Support**: Works with Android, iOS, Windows, macOS, and Linux devices
-- **DNS Interception**: All domain name requests are redirected to the setup portal (192.168.4.1)
-- **Fallback Mode**: If DNS interception fails, the setup portal continues to work via direct HTTP access

-**How It Works**:
-- Your device performs connectivity checks when joining the WICID-Setup network
-- WICID intercepts these checks and redirects them to the setup interface
-- This triggers your device's captive portal detection, showing a "Sign in to network" notification
-- Tapping the notification opens the WICID setup interface automatically

-### Setup Access

-- **Automatic (Recommended)**: Connect to "WICID-Setup" and follow the captive portal notification
-- **Direct access**: Navigate to **http://192.168.4.1/** if automatic detection doesn't work
-- **Use HTTP, not HTTPS**: Always use HTTP URLs for setup access

-### Troubleshooting

 **If captive portal doesn't appear automatically**:
 - Wait 10-15 seconds after connecting for detection to complete